Here are three (very valid!) questions we’re often asked by women preparing to climb Mt Kilimanjaro:

 Prepare yourself for the fact that you – along with everyone else – will have to drop your hygiene standards a little during the trek, as showers simply aren’t possible.

 Every evening in camp your mountain crew will provide you with a pallet of warm water and soap for washing faces and hands.
 This is known as ‘washy washy’.
-We suggest you bring along a face cloth that you can also dampen to wipe down the smelliest bits.
+We suggest you bring along a face cloth for some extras scrubbing power.
+Maybe even a small nailbrush if dirt under your fingernails will perplex you.

-In addition, we recommend you bring some biodegradable wet wipes and feminine wipes for further strategic cleaning.
+In addition, we recommend you bring some biodegradable wet wipes and feminine wipes for further strategic cleaning when in your tent.
 You’ll be able to dispose of these in the camp bin.

 We recommend cutting your nails short just before starting the trek to avoid (too much) dirt getting under them.
 A small scrubbing brush and a toothpick for cleaning under your nails might also be good ideas.
 If the sight of dirty nails horrifies you, than we recommend wearing a dark nail polish to hide the dirt.